skyla643/skyla643/README.md

 ## 🎯 Mission
 Emrald builds **privacy-first cyber tools** for journalists, operators, human rights defenders, and anyone living off the grid by necessity or choice.

-We don’t ask permission.
+We don't ask permission.
-We don’t leave traces.
+We don't leave traces.
 > **Peace by readiness.
 Readiness by mastery.**

 ---

 ## 🏛 The Five Pillars of Emrald

-> *Instrumenta Operis* — “Instruments of the Work”
+> *Instrumenta Operis* — "Instruments of the Work"

 Each pillar is an interoperable tool — a weapon in a larger arsenal.

 - 🧿 **Solomonic Protocol** — Ritual terminal for red/blue team training and simulation.
 Summon (offense).
 Consult (defense).
 Every action logged in an encrypted grimoire.
-- 📖 **The Hacker’s Book** — A collaborative cyber range: real-time IDE, forums, CTF challenges, gamified certifications.
+- 📖 **The Hacker's Book** — A collaborative cyber range: real-time IDE, forums, CTF challenges, gamified certifications.
 - 🖥 **Love & Havoc** — Hardened SSH configs, deception honeypots, and OSINT utilities for secure comms and forensic capture.
 - 🛡 **Hacker OS USB** — Bootable offline OS preloaded with forensics, incident response, and penetration testing tools.
 Field-ready, CE-compliant.
 - ⛪ **Cathedral** — A tamper-proof archive for preserving sensitive knowledge under censorship or attack.
 Provenance, OCR, translation, mirrored redundancy.